Skip to main content

 5 things to see & do at the Cathedral

-Dive into history with our fun trails and historic hunts.
-Claim your free gift in our Cathedral Shop at the end.
+Dive into history with our fun season trails and activities!

 Our beautiful Precincts grounds are the perfect place to come for a family picnic and enjoy the view of the Cathedral.